 These are 15 minute talks about key subjects regarding domestic abuse and how to respond more appropriately.

-They will take place on Mondays at 4:00 (tea time!) starting on the 4th of May.
+They will take place on Mondays at 4:00 (tea time!) during term-time.

 All you need to do is send an email to firstname.lastname@example.org to let us know you would like to join.